ljudje/zek/content/projects/zek-kuracija.md

 name: ZEK Kuracija
 thumbnail: rov_thumb.jpg
 cover: coverov.jpg
-description: Nothing but the gift shop, Kranj / 2016
+description: A curated exhibition — <i>The tunnels of Kranj / 2016</i>
 order: 99
 ---

 {{> img src="rov1.jpg" }}

-{{> label title=" “Že ob prvem obisku rova smo začutili, da je v lisah nekaj več in da to ne more biti naključje.
-Po temeljitejšem pregledu so bila naša predvidevanja potrjena.” - ZEK crew " description="" }}
+{{> label title=" »At our first visit to the tunnel, we immediately got the feeling that there was something more to those stains.
+After a thorough examination, our suspicions proved correct.« — ZEK crew " description="" }}

 {{ spacer }}